funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

 - [ ] attract more users via dev.to, hackernews... ig?

 Design
-- [ ] Design Overhaul: capcity no longer refers to boxNumber.
+- [X] Design Overhaul: capcity no longer refers to boxNumber.
 Capacity refers to maximum processes alllowed.
-Consequentially, there are no longer 'empty text' boxes.
+Consequentially, we are no longer using emptyText to define a boxes empty state.
 Boxes can only grow to '5', as we are only allowing 5 processes.
-Processes can be grouped together by drag and drop.
+- [ ] Processes can be grouped together by drag and drop.
 The behavior of queue-to-stack remains the same.
+- [ ] Placeholder / graphic backing for an empty stack and queue
 - [X] NewThing clears contents on 'Add'
 - [ ] implement new page design
 - [ ] add about link to call ghost with card saying 'Simple apps and warts by michael d. mCclure' (twitter link)